 There are a few methods that people generally use to revive hydrangeas, but I’ve tried putting two different methods together and have had a 95% success rate or so.

-Each method is for a different thing (the first part is for when your hydrangeas initially start to wilt and the second is for hydrangeas that died overnight), so I find that doing all of this together works especially well.
+Each method was created for a different issue.
+The first part is used when you first see your hydrangeas wilting, while the second part is used for hydrangeas that died overnight.

-I’ll list the steps in detail here, but you can also scroll down for a printable how-to card that’s a bit more concise!
+I’ll list the steps in detail here, but you can also scroll down for a printable how-to card at the bottom!

-Fill a tub or sink with cold water (ice cold/tap cold works best).
-Place the cut blooms in the cold water and let them sit for 15 minutes; make sure the blooms are as submerged as possible.
+Place the cut blooms in the cold water and let them sit for at least 15 minutes.

 This may cause the ends of the stems to turn brown (because you’re effectively burning them in the hot water), but it’s a small price to pay for flowers that last 2-3 times as long.
 You need the boiling water to shock the hydrangea stems so that the sap breaks up.